Nigerian shot dead in S/Africa by Somalian – Union - Nigeria Today

 “ The union equally appeals to the Federal Government to ensure that the welfare of Nigerians in South Africa are protected,” he said.

-The post Nigerian shot dead in S/Africa by Somalian – Union appeared first on Vanguard News.
+The post Nigerian shot dead in S/Africa by Somalian – Union appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG